-Does the idea of meal planning stress you out?
+Does the idea of meal planning for your family stress you out?

 Over the last ten years I’ve learned some tips that will help you no matter how you choose to meal plan.
-So today, I’m sharing my favorite simple meal planning tips!
+So today, I’m sharing my favorite easy meal planning tips!

-1. Have a list of food ideas available while you are meal planning.
+1. Use a list of meal ideas to meal plan.

 Save your time and brain power by referring to a list of meal ideas instead.